 Click on the Buttons below for Online Activities

-Welcome to Be Well, an innovative and energetic group of social enterprises which is trying to change the world – or at least that bit of it around Glossop.
-We believe that a little bit of social and physical activity does you good and we work with GP surgeries, schools, local sports clubs and community groups to find ways to help people break the habits of inactivity, isolation and loneliness.
+Welcome to The Be Well Partnership, an innovative and energetic group of community businesses which are trying to change the world – or at least that bit of it around Glossop.
+We believe that a little bit of social and physical activity does you good and we work with GP surgeries, schools, local clubs and community groups to find ways to help people break the habits of inactivity, isolation and loneliness.

-Our Social Club meets every Tuesday from 1pm at Pure Vibes – formerly Whitfield Community Centre – on Ebenezer Street and will get you out of your armchair and into the company of like-minded men.
-It will be genuinely good for what ails you!
+Our Social Club meets every Tuesday from 1pm at Pure Vibes – formerly Whitfield Community Centre – on Ebenezer Street.
+It’s a chance for you to get out of your armchair and into the company of like-minded men and will be genuinely good for what ails you!

 Our revamped Stroll and Natter programme has four walks each week categorised by the Walks for Health scheme as Very Easy.
-Using only trained walk leaders we try to establish friendly supportive groups of walkers who value the opportunity to get out, join in and exercise and are always pleased to welcome new faces.
+Using only trained walk leaders, we try to establish friendly supportive groups of walkers who value the opportunity to get out, join in with a positive initiative and get a little exercise.
+We are always pleased to welcome new faces.

 Inspired by seeing older men enjoying Walking Football our ladies asked us to sort out some Walking Netball for them and we were happy to oblige.
 We now have a thriving group who are keen to welcome new women who want a little gentle exercise and a lot of fun and laughter.

-Every month we hold a Quiz with our very good friend Sarah Mitchell asking the questions.
-The Quiz helps raise funds to keep our weekly programme going but really its about people from all walks of life coming together and sharing an evening of laughter and a little – but just a little – intellectual rigour.
+Every month we hold a Quiz with our very own Quizmaster Dave Wilson asking the questions.
+The Quiz helps raise funds to keep our weekly programme going but really it’s about people from all walks of life coming together and sharing an evening of laughter and a little – but just a little – intellectual rigour.